 Generally, a search undertaken at the Land Titles Office will determine whether an easement is registered on the Certificate of Title to your land.

 However, there are some instances where easements are not registered on the Certificate of Title.
-You can contact Power and Water on 1800 245 092 to ask us if we have an easement registered or Dial Before You Dig on 1100.
+You can contact Power and Water on 1800 245 092 to ask us if we have an easement registered or lodge a request through Before You Dig Australia (BYDA)

 You’ll find a full list of Land Titles Offices in the Northern Territory here.